jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: Does Sister Grimm have to be in combat to use her ability?

-A: No, The Staff of One has "Any Combat" Which allows it to be used during any combat, even one she is not a part of.
+A: No, **The Staff of One** has "Any Combat" Which allows it to be used during any combat, even one she is not a part of.

+^(Source: FB Post - Chad Daniel - UDE Approved)

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)
 *Set: Crossover Vol. 2*